akashpetkar123/Corona-Tracker/README.md

 This can also be implemented for other countries data you need tpo change the code a little bit.

 I Hope you will get some idea of the project.
+This project is created in Spring MVC pattern.